bourumir-wyngs/rs-opw-kinematics/README.md

 Safety distances can be configured separately for robot-to-robot and robot-to-environment collisions.
 Shorter distances can be specified for joints that naturally operate in proximity.

-The example below demonstrates how to create this structure, complete with tool, base and constraints:
+The code below demonstrates how to create this structure, complete with tool, base and constraints (see also[example](examples/complete_visible_robot.rs).:

 ```Rust
 use std::ops::RangeInclusive;